GravityKit/GravityView/readme.txt

 == Changelog ==

+= dev =

+* Added: Ability to wrap the View in a custom container
+* Added: Ability to specify an anchor ID and navigate to the View when performing search

+__Developer Updates:__

+* Added: `gravityview/widget/search/set_view_id_anchor` filter to control appending the unique View anchor ID to the search URL (enabled by default)
+* Added: `gravityview/view/wrapper_container` filter to wrap to optionally wrap the View in a container (enabled by default)
+* Added: `gravityview/view/anchor_id` filter to control the unique View anchor ID

 = 2.14.7 on July 31, 2022 =

 * Fixed: GravityView plugin updates were not shown in the plugin update screen since version 2.14.4 (April 27, 2022)